 Some users do not like using the touchpad.
 Earlier I said you can connect a wired or wireless mouse to a Chromebook.
 Even with a mouse connected, your touchpad will still work which may cause a problem for some.
 One option is to turn off tap-to-click which I explained earlier.
 Another option is to turn off the touchpad completely.

 - Open the Chrome browser on your Chromebook

 - Enter chrome://flags/#ash-debug-shortcuts into the URL bar at the top.

 - Change Debugging keyboard shortcuts from Disabled to Enabled

 - You will be prompted to restart.
 Go ahead and reboot.

-- Once you are logged back on the the Chromebook Press the Search key + Shift + P
+- Once you are logged back on the Chromebook, press the Search key + Shift + P

-Now your touchpad should be completely disabled.
-However, your connected mouse should still work.
+Your touchpad should be completely disabled.
+However, your connected mouse will still work.
 To enable the Touchpad, press the same key combination again.

 I hope you found these tips helpful.
 It might make a big difference for some of your teachers and students.